 Editor's note: it is FFS what happens to existing PDU Sessions in that case, and whether and how they can be maintained and continue to be used for outgoing and incoming traffic.

+Once the UE is steered to the new operating frequency band, UE may establish any other PDU sessions as well which are all simultaneously accessible on the current operating frequency band.
+Which PDU sessions to re-establish is left to UE implementation (e.g. based on user preference etc)

 6.X.3 Procedures